 Benefit of the Homestead Tax Cap

-The benefit of the Homestead Tax Cap is a limitation on increases in appraised value, which is a great benefit, especially in an appreciating housing market.
-The cap applies to your homestead beginning in the second year you have a homestead exemption (because the taxing authorities will most likely adjust your first year’s tax value to be something comparable to your purchase price).
+The benefit of the Homestead Tax Cap is a limitation on increases in appraised value, which is especially great in an appreciating housing market.
+The cap applies to your homestead beginning in the second year you have a homestead exemption.
+Taxing authorities typically adjust your first year’s tax value to be comparable to your purchase price.